 No matter that all she did was to keep the flight log.
 As the first woman to fly across the Atlantic, she was a celebrity.

 She and the other Friendship Flyers were feted in her hometown of Medford in July 1928.
-In the photo above, Medford Mayor Edward Larkin escorted her.
+In the photo above, Medford Mayor Edward Larkin escorted her to the ceremony.

 She was soon back in the air.
 Above, photographer Leslie Jones snapped her first takeoff after her famed trans-Atlantic flight.